Gluten Free Double Chocolate Peppermint Cookies

 Gluten free double chocolate peppermint cookies on wooden board surrounded by candy canes and red and white dish towel

-Can the dough be made ahead of time?
 Yes, it can be stored in the refrigerator for up to 3 days.
 Before baking, it needs to be room temperature.

-Can I use peppermint extract if I don’t have candy canes?
 Yes, you can use it to get that peppermint flavor.
-You can use 1/2 tsp depending on your peppermint tolerance.
+You can use ½ teaspoon depending on your peppermint tolerance.
 You could also add some if you really wanted a minty flavor cookie.

-Can these cookies be made dairy free?
 Yes, you can replace butter for vegan butter or coconut oil and use dairy free chocolate chips such as the Enjoylife brand.

-Are candy canes gluten free?
 Most brands are gluten free but check your labels.
 My favorite gluten, dairy and dye free ones are YumEarth.

 Easy Peanut Butter Fudge